MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/teams-store-ranking-parameters.md

 <!--
 - **App update or new release**: Newly released or updated high-quality apps tend to rank higher than apps that were released or updated on an earlier date.
 -->
-None of the above is either a mandatory criteria or exhaustive list.
-These criteria vary based on business needs and industry.
+The criteria mentioned above are neither mandatory nor exhaustive.
+They can vary based on business requirements and industry standards.

 ## See also